 - No work already published (even if only excerpted, or even if revised since original publication), already accepted for publication, already or simultaneously submitted elsewhere is eligible for consideration.
 The Malahat Review considers any appearance in print or online to be a publication, whether the form of publication be a newspaper, newsletter, magazine, anthology, chapbook, book, website, personal website or blog, Twitter, Facebook, or other suchlike forum for public circulation.
 This restriction on eligibility applies regardless of the size of the print run or the extent of the circulation of previously published work.

 - Disqualification.
 Failure to comply with these criteria for eligibility will immediately disqualify any entry, regardless of when the ineligiblity is discovered in the process of adjudication (submission, processing, screening, shortlisting, final judging).
 The entry fee for a disqualified entry will not be refunded, and the entrant will still receive a one-year subscription to the magazine.

 - The winner in each category will be notified by email.
 Other entrants will not be notified of the judges' decisions.

 - Publicity.
-The winner and finalists in each category will be announced in late January 2020 on The Malahat Review's website, Facebook page, and Twitter account.
-All winners will be interviewed, and the interviews will be published on The Malahat Review's website, and in the March 2020 edition of Malahat lite, the magazine's monthly electronic newsletter.
+The winner and finalists in each category will be announced in late January 2021 on The Malahat Review's website, Facebook, Twitter, and Instagram.
+All winners will be interviewed, and the interviews will be published on The Malahat Review's website, and in the April 2021 edition of Malahat lite, the magazine's monthly e-newsletter.

 - Publication.
-The winning entry in each category, and only the winning entry, will be published in the Spring 2019 issue of The Malahat Review.
+The winning entry in each category, and only the winning entry, will be published in the spring 2021 issue of The Malahat Review.

 HOW TO PAY